PoorviAgrawal56/Activity-Scraper/README.md

 # Streaming Services Activity Scraper

-These scripts allow you to gather a list of your viewing history on Hulu and Netflix (more services may be added)
+These scripts allow you to gather a list of your viewing history on Hulu and Netflix video streaming platforms.
+(more services may be added)

 Just run the script you want and you should be set.
 This script is meant to be `python3`